Early Cognitive Burnout and Executive Strain in High-Responsibility Roles

 Cognitive strain and emotional experience

-These shifts are often interpreted as loss of interest or early disengagement.
-Clinically, they are better understood as conservation responses.
-When cognitive capacity is under strain, the system reduces discretionary emotional investment in order to preserve functioning.
-The change is protective rather than pathological, yet it contributes to the feeling that one’s usual way of engaging with work is no longer fully available.
+These changes are often interpreted as loss of interest or early disengagement.
+Clinically, they can also be understood as conservation responses.
+When cognitive capacity is under sustained strain, the system may reduce emotional investment in order to keep functioning.

 Why early recognition matters